 Starting your own business can be as exciting as it is profitable.
-By starting an independent towing company, you get to be your own boss and provide an essential service to your community.
-People will always need towing services as long as there are cars on the road, and you can set yourself up to answer the call.
+By starting an independent towing company, you can be your boss and provide an essential service to your community.
+People will always need towing services as long as cars are on the road, and you can set yourself up to answer the call.
 So, how do you start your own towing company?
-To help you get started, we’ll go over all the initial and ongoing expenses you need to know about.
+To help you get started, we’ll review all the initial and ongoing expenses you need to know about.

 Table of Contents